awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup.md

             └── webserver.pp
 ```

-#### Setting up a repository by using CodeCommit<a name="w4ab1b7c19b7c15b7"></a>
+#### Setting up a repository by using CodeCommit<a name="w100ab1b7c19b9c27b7"></a>

 You can create a new repository by using CodeCommit\.
-For more information about how to use CodeCommit to create your control repository, see [Optional: Use CodeCommit as a Puppet r10k Remote Control Repository](opspup-puppet-codecommit.md) in this guide\.
+For more information about how to use CodeCommit to create your control repository, see [Optional: Use AWS CodeCommit as a Puppet r10k Remote Control Repository](opspup-puppet-codecommit.md) in this guide\.
 For more information about how to get started with Git on CodeCommit, see [Getting started with AWS CodeCommit](http://docs.aws.amazon.com/codecommit/latest/userguide/getting-started.html)\.
 To authorize your OpsWorks for Puppet Enterprise server for your repository, attach the `AWSCodeCommitReadOnly` policy to your IAM instance profile role\.

 ### Set Up a VPC<a name="set-up-vpc-puppet"></a>